Monday, July 21, 2025

 Tuesday, July 1, 2025

-"No Evidence" - The Vexing Reality of Medical Gender Transition for Minors and Suicide
+"No Evidence" - The Vexing Reality of Medical Gender Transition for Minors

 In my role as a pastor, I've been quietly - or as quietly as is possible for my temperament - concerned about the circumstances around the sudden wave of transgender considerations that have flooded in on families and friends over the past few years.
 There has been hot debate, loud advocacy and heart-rending stories on both sides that make it hard to sort out reality and from there prayerfully share life in the Gospel.
 To see previous posts of mine about this, click HERE, and HERE.